Smartcoder11/Nutrisense-Diet-recommendation-system/README.md

     </li>
     <li>
         <h4>Dietary Tracking Process</h4>
-        <p>Dietary tracking allows users to track their daily macronutrient intake (carbohydrates, fats, and proteins) and progress towards nutritional objectives.
-The method includes the following steps:</p>
+        <p>Dietary tracking allows users to track their daily macronutrient intake (carbohydrates, fats, and proteins) and progress towards nutritional objectives. <br>The algorithm for tracking users' daily macronutrient consumption and measuring their progress towards nutritional goals is implemented in computer languages and database query languages such as SQL.
+The program collects and analyses user data from the database, calculates nutritional indicators, and creates visualizations and reports to assist users in understanding their dietary patterns and making informed decisions. <br>The method includes the following steps:</p>
         <ul>
             <li><b>Data Collection :</b><br> Users enter their daily food consumption into the website, either manually or by selecting from a prepared database of foods and recipes.
 The website keeps track of the amount and type of food ingested, as well as any additional information like mealtimes and dish sizes.</li>
             <li><b>Nutritional Analysis :</b><br> The website examines the nutritional value of the meals ingested, estimating the total intake of macronutrients and micronutrients for each meal and day.</li>